-h.
 Focus Credit Solutions

-HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of its affiliate, Focus Treasury & Credit Solutions, LLC ("FTCS"), a wholly owned subsidiary of its parent company, Focus Financial Partners, LLC.
-Please see Items 5 and 10 for further discussion of these services and other important information.
+HC offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions through UPTIQ Treasury & Credit Solutions, LLC (together with UPTIQ, Inc. and its affiliates, "UPTIQ").
+Please see Items 5 and 10 for a more extensive discussion of these services and other important information.